syncfusion-content/winui-docs/winui/SegmentedControl/Overview.md

 ---
 layout: post
-title: About WinUI Segmented Control | Syncfusion
+title: WinUI Segmented Control Overview | Syncfusion
 description: Learn here all about introduction of Syncfusion WinUI Segmented Control (SfSegmentedControl) with key features and more.
 platform: WinUI
 control: Segmented Control